HAYW Investors Have Opportunity To Lead Hayward Holdings, Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire) LOS ANGELES, Sept.
-20, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Hayward Holdings, Inc. ("Hayward" or the "Company") (NYSE: HAYW ).
+26, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Hayward Holdings, Inc. ("Hayward" or the "Company") (NYSE: HAYW ).

 Class Period: March 2, 2022 – July 27, 2022